 Nov.
 12: Parliamentary campaigning begins.
 On Nov 20, thousands protest in Tangier, Casablanca, and Rabat to demand an election boycott.

 Nov.
 30: PJD Secretary-General Abdelilah Benkirane is appointed prime minister by the king.
-He had earlier promised to award positions based on merit, decrease the number of ministers, and not curtail civil liberties.

 Dec.
 8: The PJD forms a coalition that includes two secular parties, the Popular Movement and Istiqlal.
 Together, they hold 199 seats, one more than a majority.